About the campaign

-This election, we're asking you to email your local parliamentary candidates, calling on them to pledge their support for young people's mental health if they're elected.
+For the general election 2019, we asked you to email your local parliamentary candidates, calling on them to pledge their support for young people’s mental health if they are elected.

-We're asking you to do this so that the politicians from all parties understand why young people’s mental health is so important.
-It will also help us to show whoever forms the next Government why they need to take action to ensure young people can get the help they need, when they need it.
-Take action now.
+We asked you to do this so that the politicians from all parties understand why young people’s mental health is so important.
+It also helps us to show the next Government why they need to take action to ensure young people can get the help they need, when they need it.

 Did you know?

 Our recent survey found:

 - Two thirds of young people could not find support when they first needed it.